A version of this article appeared in the Winter 2017 issue of strategy+business.

 Seven Dreamers places special value on creative leadership because it has staked its future on continual innovation.
 The company was originally part of Super Resin, a fiber-reinforced plastics (FRP) manufacturer then in its 54th year.
 “Super Resin is a traditional business-to-business manufacturer, making parts for electronics companies and car manufacturers,” explains Sakane.
 “While Seven Dreamers is also technology oriented, it is mainly aimed at consumers.
 We develop products, but we outsource manufacturing.”

 In the mid-1990s, Super Resin began developing carbon-composite FRP materials and looked for products that could use them profitably.
 (See “The Next Big Technology Could Be Nanomaterials,” by Jeffrey Rothfeder, s+b, July 26, 2017.)
-Seven Dreamers became a vehicle for designing and making those products; it was spun off into a separate company in 2011.
+Seven Dreamers was originally its vehicle for designing and making those products; it was spun off into a separate company in 2011.
 The two companies’ offerings include windmill blades, satellite technologies, remote-controlled aircraft, and components for Japan’s Hayabusa spacecraft, the only unpiloted spacecraft to land on an asteroid and return to Earth with a mineral sample.
 In late 2016, Seven Dreamers raised more than US$60 million in venture capital to launch the “laundroid,” a machine that will use artificial intelligence to recognize fabrics and fold laundry.

 Sakane, who holds a Ph.D. in chemistry and biochemistry from the University of Delaware, is a member of the family that founded Super Resin’s parent company, I.S.T.
 He joined Super Resin in 2008 as president, and was Seven Dreamers’ founding CEO — and a skeptic about the value of Japanese-style group management.

 “If I have a problem and I ask a team member which solution is best, he or she will wait for orders on how to go about [solving] it,” Sakane says.
 “So I decided to shake things up.”
-For example, he began promoting employees based on individual performance, rather than on seniority.
+For example, he began promoting employees on the basis of individual performance, rather than on seniority.
 This made employees more likely to take initiative, but it also raised the level of uncertainty; Japanese workers could no longer be sure of how their career path would progress.
 “I believe that the person who has the best qualities, or whose qualities match a certain position, deserves to get the job or make the promotion,” Sakane says.
 “We now have managers in their 20s and 30s, which is very uncommon for Japanese firms.”

 At the same time, Sakane recognized that employees do their best creative work when they are part of a supportive workplace, relatively free from the fear of failure or dismissal, with decisions made through consensus.
-So he set about to develop a hybrid approach, that would be competitive while ensuring that Seven Dreamers’ employees felt comfortable and secure.
+So he set out to develop a hybrid approach, that would be competitive while ensuring that Seven Dreamers’ employees felt comfortable and secure.
 The guarantee of lifetime employment, pervasive in Japanese companies, is grounded in the broader culture.
-People tend to identify as part of a group that may form in university, go to work at a single company all together, progress up the ranks at a similar pace, and develop bonds that last through retirement.
+People often identify as part of a group that may form in university, go to work at a single company all together, progress up the ranks at a similar pace, and develop bonds that last through retirement.
 Japanese employees tend to feel proud of working for one company their entire life.
 Even younger Japanese often say in surveys that they prefer the stability of lifetime employment to the opportunities of joining a startup where they could advance more quickly but would take more risks with their career.

 The perceived role of management in that type of system is to drive performance not through competitiveness and pressure, but through a sense of belonging, almost as a shepherd drives a flock.
 “The most important thing for a Japanese company is to provide stability and job security for employees,” says Parissa Haghirian, professor of international management at Tokyo’s Sophia University and author of Understanding Japanese Management Practices (pdf).
 “Crucial to the Japanese leader is ensuring the company, or his or her department, remains a stable and trustworthy unit.
 For them it is very important the group sticks together, and is protected by its leader.
 If a leader can’t protect, he isn’t considered worthy of your trust.
 That is why Japanese companies place great emphasis on continuity.”